Updated 10/15/2020 Jacob Reed

 The labor force participation rate is the percentage the working age population that is either working or looking for work.
 The formula is:

-(Working + Looking for Work)/Working Age Population = Labor Force Participation Rate
+[(Working + Looking for Work)/Civilian Population] x 100 = Labor Force Participation Rate

 The labor force participation rate in the United States fell during the last recession as some citizens lost their jobs and gave up looking for work.
 As the economy has improved the labor force participation rate is rising again, but it has not recovered back to pre recession levels.
 As of the writing of this article, the labor force participation rate in the US was 63.2% (see the BLS for current the rate).
 This statistic gives economist a sense of how many people are choosing to be part of an economies labor force.
 A higher participation rate will shift the production possibilities curve outward.
 A lower participation rate will shift it inward.

 Seasonal Unemployment: This type of unemployment is often not discussed on many macroeconomics exams because the official unemployment rate is seasonally adjusted; meaning seasonal unemployment has been deleted out of the statistic.
 Seasonal unemployment occurs when workers lose their jobs due to the time of year.
 Life guards getting laid off in the winter and temporary store retail clerks getting laid off after the holiday shopping season are two examples.
 Seasonal unemployment is a natural part of a healthy economy.